-The Commission is aware that there are currently issues of interference between the European DECT systems used on cruise-ships and mega-yachts (1880 - 1900 MHz) and the 1900 MHz band, especially the current frequency assignments of in the Up Link 1880 - 1895 MHz and to a lesser extent, the Up Link 1895 - 1910 MHz.
-Using European DECT systems in Region 2 is illegal.
+The Commission is aware that there are currently issues of interference between the European DECT systems used on cruise-ships and mega-yachts (1880 - 1900 MHz) and the 1900 MHz band, especially the current frequency assignments of in the Up Link 1880 - 1895 MHz and to a lesser extent, the Up Link 1895 - 1910 MHz Using European DECT systems in Region 2 is illegal.
 The Commission is putting great efforts in communicating this with shipping companies in order to resolve this interference issue.
 The following is a summary of actions taken by the Commission in this regard:

 - Document of advice to marine vessels was created.
 This document contains specific information on gaining authorisation (or exemption) for the use of spectrum in Territorial waters, as well as a strict prohibit against use of frequencies in the DECT bands.
 This document is dispatched to boat owners in advance of their arrival in the Virgin Islands; - Brochure on harmful interference and the Commission's role in managing the spectrum was created.
 It also contains key facts on compliance with the Act and frequencies that are already in use in the Virgin Islands and thus particularly prohibited.
-This is also sent to agents and boat owners in advance of their arrival in the Territory; - Delegated Authority, pursuant to section 22 of the Act, has been gained from the Ministry of Communications and Works for the Commission to issue exemptions to marine vessels who operate on a valid authority or frequency authorisation issued elsewhere in accordance with international agreements.
-Accordingly, a system has been created within the Commission for consideration of and issuance of exemptions; - Posters and Notices were created and posted at various ports of entry in the Virgin Islands prohibiting use of the spectrum in the Virgin Islands without authorisation by the Commission; - Questionnaires were created for boat owners to complete in advance of their arrival in the Virgin Islands, in order to know what equipment type their vessel carries and which frequencies they would like to use.
-This is combined with an application for authorisation (or exemption) to use radio frequencies, which the Commission would then approve or reject, accordingly; - Public Service announcements were audio recorded and played on various radio stations, including marine stations.
-Written announcements were also placed online.
+This is also sent to agents and boat owners in advance of their arrival in the Territory;

-&lt;sup>57 See for instance https://transition.fcc.gov/eb/fieldadvis/ForeignVes.pdf
+&lt;sup>59 See for instance https://transition.fcc.gov/eb/fieldadvis/ForeignVes.pdf